 DECISION: In the first instance, the primary focus of any event should be to complete all matches on hardcourt.
-When the match load does not allow this, the event should make every effort to play main draw matches on hardcourt, and where necessary only use other surfaces for consolation.
+When the match load does not allow this, the event should make every effort to play qualifying and main draw matches on hardcourt, and where necessary only use other surfaces for consolation.
 It should, however, always be the primary objective of the tournament to complete all consolation matches on the same surface as the main draw.
 Accepting more entries than available match courts is not an excuse to play main draw matches on different surfaces.

-CASE: What if the tournament is severely affected with weather delays and has to change surface midway through a tournament?
+CASE: What if the tournament is severely affected with weather delays and has to change surface mid-way through a tournament?

 DECISION: A tournament severely affected by weather delays can change court surfaces if they believe it will help the tournament to finish on time.
-Once this decision is taken, the Referee must inform the relevant Member Association or Tennis Australia.
+Once this decision is taken, the Referee must inform the relevant Member Association or Tennis Australia via email: tournaments@tennis.com.au.
 This also applies to moving matches indoors when facilities allow.
 But the event should resume on the originally advertised surface if and when they again become available at the discretion of the Referee.